imedkrisna/krisna/content/en/post/iv/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Salah satu problem menggunakan Instrumental Variable (IV)"
+title: "When Instrumental Variable (IV) is problematic"
 subtitle: ""
-summary: "Salah satu masalah di IV adalah 'weak instrument', yang dapat membuat regresi anda bisa jadi lebih buruk daripada OLS.
-Postingan ini mencoba mendemonstrasikannya dengan data hasi generasi pakai R"
+summary: "One problem with IV is weak instrument, which may worsen an OLS.
+A course from CBE demonstrate weak instrument issue with R"
 authors: [admin]
-tags: [R, Econometrics, Indonesian]
+tags: [R, Econometrics]
-categories: [R, Econometrics, Indonesian]
+categories: [R, Econometrics]
 date: 2020-09-16T18:46:31+10:00
 lastmod: 2020-09-16T18:46:31+10:00
 featured: false